 BMW N54 Longevity

 The N54 can quite easily exceed 200,000 miles.
 Heck, there are even upgraded turbo N54’s pushing 500+whp with higher mileage.
 It’s a strong, highly proven engine that rarely sees severe issues.
 Heads don’t lift.
 Head gaskets don’t fail.
 The valvetrain is nearly bulletproof, even at 600+whp.
 Timing chains are strong.
-Rods, pistons, and bearings rarely see problems until doubling the stock output.
+Rods, pistons, and bearings rarely see problems until at least double the stock power output.

 Point is – the N54 longevity is great when it comes to the engine block and internal parts.
 The issues lie with just about everything else.
 That’s where you can make an argument that N54 longevity is poor.